 “We hope politicians see our analysis and realize that punitive taxes on electric vehicle drivers are not only a poor way to make up for road maintenance shortfalls, but are also really unfair to the average family trying to save money by going gas-free,” adds Baker-Branstetter.

 Electric vehicle taxes are often justified as a substitute for the gas taxes paid by drivers of gas-burning vehicles.
 However, Consumer Reports found that, by 2025, 18 states will be taxing owners of electric cars, trucks and SUVs more than the average owner of a new gas-powered car will be paying in gas taxes.
 An additional 8 states are actively considering proposals to add punitive EV fees as well.
+An interactive map showing existing and proposed fees can be found here.

 “We are seeing a sudden, dramatic increase in fees that are especially unfair,” says Chris Harto, a Senior Policy Analyst and co-author of the study.
 “Some of these fees could force some consumers to pay triple or even quadruple what the owner of a gas-powered vehicle pays in gas taxes.”